openITCOCKPIT/openITCOCKPIT-frontend-angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng s --disable-host-check  --public-host --host=0.0.0.0` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding